Repeating a grade: Pros and cons

 A child who’s just been absent often is already at higher risk for dropping out of school.
 Repeating a grade increases the risk.

-Kids who are much younger than grade-level peers and who have a history of struggling academically can benefit from repeating a grade.
-It can be a better fit emotionally and age-wise.
+Kids who are much younger than other kids in their grade and who struggle academically can benefit from repeating a grade.
+It can be a better fit emotionally.

-Kids who are already the oldest in their grade will be almost two years older than the rest of the class.
+Kids who are already the oldest in their grade will be almost two years older than many kids in the class.

 For kids who are developmentally immature (either physically or emotionally), repeating a grade may reduce the stress of trying to “keep up.”